qlashx/ctf_writeups/LACTF2024/web/terms-and-conditions.md

-###description -> Welcome to LA CTF 2024!
+###Description -> Welcome to LA CTF 2024!
 All you have to do is accept the terms and conditions and you get a flag!
 -------------------------------------------------------------------------------------------------------------------
 **upon the description lets access the website and accept the conditions :D**